 When creating our rankings, we understand the importance of using the right methodology to assess accounting degrees.
 For our rankings, we consider what makes a program the best: academics, affordability, reputation/prestige, and program availability and flexibility.

 To create the rankings, we weigh each of these factors based on importance for that specific degree type.
 Explore the charts below to see how we weigh each factor.

 About Our Ranking Factors

-Subfactors for Quality
+Subfactors for Academics

 Subfactors for Affordability

-Subfactors for Online Flexibility
+Subfactors for Program Availability and Online Flexibility

 Search top-tier programs curated by your interests.